GrandPooBear: Deletion of Super Mario Maker levels

 During his career, Hunt has played Super Mario Maker, a game that allows players to design and publish their own video game levels.
 In January 2016, one of Hunt's levels named "Pile of Poo-POOgatory" was deleted from Nintendo's platform.
 A representative from Nintendo said the level was deleted because of the word "poo" in the level title (despite the fact that the Super NES title EarthBound had a character named "Poo" in it).
 After appealing, the same representative called Hunt during a stream and claimed the level would be restored.
 A few days later, Nintendo recanted the decision, and the level remained deleted.
 One month later, Hunt found that Nintendo had deleted all of his levels without notice.
 In this case, Nintendo confirmed that Hunt's content had not been flagged for inappropriate activity such as cheating, but did not say why the content was deleted.

 A similar incident occurred in 2019 with Hunt's content on Super Mario Maker 2, this time with Nintendo threatening to ban Hunt from the platform.
 Hunt was not the only individual to have levels deleted in this manner, for which Nintendo has received criticism from news outlets such as Kotaku and Polygon.
-Other creators such as PattyTTV spoke out in support of Hunt, but Nintendo has yet to comment on why Hunt's content was removed.
+Other creators such as PattyTTV spoke out in support of Hunt, but Nintendo did not comment on why Hunt's content was removed.

-Glitchcon "stream-sniping" incident
+GlitchCon "stream-sniping" incident

 In late 2020, Hunt participated in GlitchCon, a part of the Twitch Rivals program.
 While playing in a Fall Guys tournament, Twitch found that xQc, one of Hunt's teammates, engaged in "stream sniping" during the tournament, a tactic where a player watches an opposing team's stream to gain a competitive advantage using their opponent's point of view.
 All members of xQc's team, including Hunt by association, had to return all prize money they had received, and they received both a 6-month ban from participation in Twitch Rivals and a 7-day suspension from streaming on Twitch.
 Hunt's 7-day suspension, along with one other team member, was later reduced to only three days.
 Hunt publicly apologized for the incident and said: "I should have said something, instead I got swept up in playing with a group I don't normally do."